 A company in Romania can be established and managed by one person (one-man company).
 A member of the board and a Manager (director) can be the same person.
 There are no residency requirements to such persons.

 The founder can appoint himself as the manager (director) of the company and pay himself the minimum wage (510 EUR, including tax).
-In this case, a company in Romania may qualify for a reduced income tax rate of 1% (since the company will have an official employee with a salary).
+In this case, a company in Romania may qualify for a reduced income tax rate of 1% or 3% (since the company will have an official employee with a salary).

-Authorized capital
+Authorized share capital

 Despite the fact that the minimum share capital requirement for Romanian companies was canceled in 2020, we still recommend declaring at least 50 EUR as the authorized share capital.
 We recommend declaring at least some share capital because banks are often suspicious when opening accounts to companies with no or minimum authorized share capital.
 The amount of share capital should be deposited to the company's bank account in Romania.